MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/application-authenticity/index.md

 ![Disable Application Authenticity by removing a previously uploaded .authenticity_data file](disable_authenticity.png)

 ## Configuring Application Authenticity
-The Application Authenticity predefined security check can be configured with the following property:
+The predefined application-authenticity security check can be configured with the following property:

 - `expirationInSec`: Defaults to 3600 seconds / 1 hour.
 Defines the duration until the Authenticity token expires.